kpchi/hackaguide/On-Day Execution/Food.md

 Restocking Schedule
 ---

-Should have been decided at this point, make adjustments as necessary
+- Should have been decided at this point, adjust as required
 - Food team should keep an inventory of total stock and stock released, let organisers know if more needs to be purchased
 	- The food team MUST be aware of nearby food shops opening and closing times.
 	- Certain items (milk, other perishables) can be bought just in time for meals.
 Alternatively buy UHT Milk